Radiohead: 2006–2009: Departure from EMI, In Rainbows, and "pay what you want"

 Radiohead self-released their seventh album, In Rainbows, on their website on 10 October 2007 as a download, for any amount users wanted, including £0.
 The landmark pay-what-you-want release, the first for a major act, made headlines worldwide and created debate about the implications for the music industry.
 Media reaction was positive, and Radiohead were praised for finding new ways to connect with fans.
 However, it drew criticism from musicians such as Lily Allen and Kim Gordon, who felt it undercut less successful acts.
 In Rainbows was downloaded an estimated 1.2 million times on the day of release.
 Colin Greenwood explained the internet release as a way of avoiding the "regulated playlists" and "straitened formats" of radio and TV, ensuring fans around the world could experience the music at the same time, and preventing leaks in advance of a physical release.
-A special "discbox" edition of In Rainbows, containing the record on vinyl, a book of artwork, and a CD of extra songs, was also sold from Radiohead's website.

 The retail version of In Rainbows was released in the UK in late December 2007 on XL Recordings and in North America in January 2008 on TBD Records, reaching number one in the UK and in the US.
-The success was Radiohead's highest chart placement in the US since Kid A. It became their fifth UK number-one album and sold more than three million copies in one year.
-The album received acclaim for its more accessible sound and personal lyrics.
+It was Radiohead's highest chart placement in the US since Kid A. It became their fifth UK number-one album and sold more than three million copies in one year.
+The album was acclaimed for its more accessible sound and personal lyrics.
 It was nominated for the Mercury Music Prize and won the 2009 Grammy awards for Best Alternative Music Album and Best Boxed or Special Limited Edition Package.
 It was nominated for five other Grammy awards, including Radiohead's third nomination for Album of the Year.
 Yorke and Jonny Greenwood performed "15 Step" with the University of Southern California Marching Band at the televised award show.